-I use inanimate objects to make surrogate portraits, genre scenes and landscape paintings.
-Working from observation, I paint set-up, found and invented still lifes.
-While mimicking the real world, they can at times, play with theatricality.
+I employ inanimate objects to make surrogate portraits, genre scenes and landscape paintings.
+Working from both direct observation and photographs , I paint set-up, found and invented still lifes.
+While mimicking the real world, I stage every detail.

-I use a broad range of traditional and formal techniques.
-Paying close attention to materiality, space, light and atmosphere, I replicate a familiar place or scene.
-I work to entice the viewer into this proxy world and to stay a while-actively deciphering what they see.
+Working with traditional oil painting techniques, I pay close attention to materiality, space, light and atmosphere.
+I replicate a familiar expression, place or scene to entice the viewer into this proxy world, to actively decipher what they see.

 For my current series of paintings, ‘Inanimate Portraits’, I arrange, then paint mass produced porcelain figurines and toys to capture likeness, human character and poses.
 The props I choose are common and familiar-without value (monetary, physical, cultural) and rarely scrutinized.
 I pay homage to the anonymous artisans who created the originals and hand painted the casts, each imbued with the history of its use-the same but every one different.